withastro/astro/.changeset/funny-bananas-switch.md

 "astro": patch
 ---

-Improves the default `optimizeDeps.entries` Vite config to avoid globbing server endpoints
+Improves the default `optimizeDeps.entries` Vite config to avoid globbing server endpoints, and respect the `srcDir` option